“Shhh! I gotta focus. I’m shifting into soup mode.”

 So when planning writing lessons, be like Jerry buying soup.
 (No extraneous comments.
 No questions.
 No compliments.)
 Keep it brief and to the point.
 Write less.
 Stop before practice becomes bad practice.
 But don’t just write less.
 Write less, more often, in clusters.

 Year 5 at Chetwynd Primary Academy, Nottinghamshire, were studying the United Kingdom recently.
 As part of that, they read the Scottish myth, the Stoorworm Dragon.
 We could have written our own myths from start to end.
 They might have taken a few weeks.
-But instead we wrote just the introductions, setting the scene for the arrival of the mighty serpent.
-We practiced key techniques: the use of adverbials, of similes that drew upon abstract nouns (as dark as despair); we drew upon topic knowledge (Highlands, lochs, glens, heather, thistles); we set the tone with adventurous vocabulary (snarled, lashed, bruised, raged, ragged, arced).
+But instead we only wrote the introductions, setting the scene for the arrival of the mighty serpent.
+We practiced key techniques prior to writing: the use of adverbials, of similes that drew upon abstract nouns (as dark as despair); we drew upon topic knowledge (Highlands, lochs, glens, heather, thistles); we set the tone with adventurous vocabulary (snarled, lashed, bruised, raged, ragged, arced).
 They were short pieces, eight to ten well-crafted sentences with an intense focus, poring over each word, considering each sentence pattern.
 And because they were short there was more good practice than bad.

 And because they were short, we could do it again.
 So, we wrote the opening scene from Macbeth as a narrative too.
 The content was similar (a storm rages over Scotland and something terrible appears); the tone was similar (dark, foreboding).
 It meant we could draw upon our Stoorworm pieces and feed into our Macbeth pieces.
-We shared favourite sentences from our Stoorworm pieces, we dissected them, stole the best bits and fed them into our new Macbeth piece.
+We shared favourite sentences from our Stoorworm writing, we dissected them, stole the best bits and fed them into our new Macbeth piece.

 Our best Stoorworm sentences.

 Had we taken a few weeks and written the whole of the Stoorworm tale, we’d have moved on to something new.
 Perhaps a recount, a discursive or instructional text.
 And we wouldn’t have had the opportunity to feed all that was great about our Stoorworm introductions into our next piece.
-Sure, we might have been a little better at simile, at adverbials, at abstract nouns.
+Sure, we might have been a little better at similes, at adverbials, at abstract nouns.
 But these techniques don’t exist in isolation; they are bound to content.
 We were never going to use ‘a whirlpool of echoes’ in a recount, ‘ragged strips of cloud’ in a persuasive text, ‘as grey as misery’ in a set of instructions.
 But in our Macbeth pieces, we most certainly could.
 And we did.
 And so much better the second time around.
 Where before there was a single mention of the ‘downcast Scottish hills’, now they were the backdrop to several settings, ‘inky clouds’ dragged themselves across a dozen ‘bruised skies’, a cluster of ‘sickly moons’ were ‘slumped’ upon ‘the horizon’, lightning ‘arced across skies’ and ‘deluges of rain lashed the skies’ again and again.

 Here’s Jasmine’s Stoorworm piece.